Wind resource variation over time is the main cause of the variation of the production output of a wind farm.

 These data have been converted into production data to ensure that irec indexes are directly comparable to your wind farm production output.

-Cumul irec indexes provide the ratio between the wind energy available over a given time period and over the long-term average resource in that same time period.
+Year-to-date indexes provide the ratio between the wind energy available over a given period and the long-term average for the same period.

-As an example, a Cumul irec of 95% for the period January-March of the current year means that, in the region considered, the production expected should be 5% below what can be expected for the period January-March on a long-term average.
+As an example, an index of 95% for January to March 2026 means that in the region considered, the production expected for this first quarter should be 5% below what can be expected for the period January-March on the long-term average.

 A feedback experience on more than 200 operational wind farms around the world (especially across Europe) allowed to validate the reliability of irec indexes.
 The average correlation coefficient between irec indexes and actual production data is about 97.5% prior to any filtering, and it exceeds 94% for 9 out of 10 wind farms tested..